-55 white male delegates to the Constitutional Convention, all property owners over the age of 25, were not an exact portrait of the people at large.
-Slavers made up 2% - 3% of the US population, but controlled the Convention.
-All told, the delegates represented a slim minority, 6% of the US population.
-They excluded anyone who might have objected to their scheme.
+They were not an exact portrait of the people at large.
+Slavers made up 2% - 3% of the US population, but had the voting majority of the delegates.
+All told, they represented a slim minority, 6% of the US population.
+They decided to exclude everyone else, anyone who might have objected to their scheme.
 They established an oligarchy in 1787.